 Let Yourself Go as first released by RCA

-on 'A Legendary Performer Volume 3' and more recently
+on 'A Legendary Performer Volume 3' is actually

 different from start to finish as opposed to the

 version on the 1991 CD 'NBC TV Special'.
 The ending

 being interrupted before the spliced part begins